-The following was written by General James E. Shelton (An operations officer in the First Division during the time Richard served as my commander) This is an exert describing Richard from Shelton's book entitled "The Beast Was Out There".
+The following was written by General James E. Shelton (An operations officer in the First Division during the time Richard served as my commander).
+Here is a description of Richard Cavazos, taken from Shelton's book entitled "The Beast Was Out There".

 The 1st Battalion, 18th Infantry (Dogface), with Dick Cavazos in command, figured prominently in the events leading up to the Battle of Ong Thanh.
 The Dogface battalion had established an NDP, which was identified on the map as Dai Yeu, on October 6, 1967, along the Binh Duong/Binh Long Provincial boundary south of the Long Nguyen Secret Zone.
 A 105/155mm firebase at Chonh Tanh on Highway 13 provided artillery support.
 The Dogface NDP -was situated on the crossing point of a network of trails, a main enemy line of communications.
 Determined VC attacks took place on the Dogface NDP at Dai Yeu on October 6.
 Cavazos also made some offensive probes into the jungle north of his NDP, which was about three kilometers south of the area where the Battle of Ong Thanh took place some ten days later.

 On one of these probes, Cavazos used a scout dog to give advance warning of the presence of enemy troops in the area.
 The dog kept signaling that enemy troops were nearby even though none was apparent.
 After many warnings from the dog, Cavazos called a halt and directed his troops to conduct reconnaissance by fire in the suspect area.
-The reconnaissance by fire was immediately answered by a huge volume of enemy fire—a veritable blanket of fire—laid down on the area where the 1-18 Infantry was expecting to proceed.
+The reconnaissance by fire was immediately answered by a huge volume of enemy fire a veritable blanket of fire laid down on the area where the 1-18 Infantry was expected to proceed.
 In this way, Cavazos’s intuition, with the help of the dog, had allowed his battalion to escape the fate that later befell the 2-28 Infantry on October 17.

 There has been speculation that if Dick Cavazos had been commanding the 2-28 Infantry on October 17, the battalion would not have suffered the fate it did.
 That may be true.
 Comparing Dick Cavazos to any of the battalion commanders in the 1st Infantry Division at that time would, however, be very difficult.
 Cavazos was a very special and different person.
 He was not the average infantry officer.
 For that matter, he was not really a recognizable product of the army’s officer commissioning and schools system.
 He had attributes that went far beyond the normal infantry lieutenant colonel.
 Cavazos had possessed realistic self-confidence; he was supremely confident of his own abilities and those of his unit to control events.
 He was not the type to trust others to assist him or his unit in carrying out its responsibilities.
 He was extremely aware of his command responsibility and therefore knew he had to control things and not leave the outcome to chance or to others.
 In most circumstances Cavazos was a team player, but not when exercising his command responsibilities.
 If he wasn’t sure he had a very good handle on the control of the operation, he would not get involved; that is, he would influence those in control either to do something another way or to give him control.
 He had the power to do that within himself.
 Dick Cavazos is a man of the earth; it shows in his intellect, his will, and his intuition.
 When he talks tactics, he gives personification to the military organization.
 As I watched him for a few moments, I could almost see him using his senses: looking, hearing, smelling, tasting, touching.
 His intuition was superb, and he commanded by intuition.
 He was not an inveterate planner, perhaps because he knew that too much study of the supposed circumstances might cloud his mind to the real situation when it occurred.